hygieia/hygieia/README.md

 ### What is Hygieia

+#####Pronunciation:  	ee y EE aa (origin Greek)
-A single, configurable, easy to use dashboard to visualize near real-time status of the entire delivery pipeline.
+Hygieia is a single, configurable, easy to use dashboard to visualize near real-time status of the entire delivery pipeline.

 We use tools for everything today and each tool has its own unique dashboard to present information.
 What is lacking is a near real time consolidated view of the end-to-end delivery pipeline.
 This view and a continuous feedback loop is critical to the success of any DevOps organization.